 What Should You Tweet About?

-If 90% of your usage shouldn’t be self-promotion, what should it be?
-Well the majority of it should be relevant to your product.
-If you’re a sports brand try running a daily health tips campaign, or if you sell clothing tweet pictures of what your employees where to work (tip: here is where you can self promote, if you’re wearing your brand be proud of it!).
+If you sell clothing, tweet pictures of what your employees where to work (tip: here is where you can self promote if you’re wearing your brand be proud of it!).

 When there are big events, mention them if appropriate.

 Heatwave in the UK?
 Tweet about after-work drinks in the sun; it shows off the human side of the company.

 But be tactful; if a major crisis kicks off somewhere in the world, make sure none of your scheduled tweets could be insensitive in light of events.

 Finally, have fun!